gnolang/gno/docs/getting-started/playground/start.md

 browser wallet, such as [Adena](https://www.adena.app/), and create a keypair.
 This will allow you to interact with the Playground.

+## Writing Gno Code

-Next, visit the Playground at [play.gno.land](https://play.gno.land).
+To get started, visit the Playground at [play.gno.land](https://play.gno.land).
 You will be greeted with a simple `package.gno` file: